Managed networks

 3. Add managed network to Zero Trust

-WARP will automatically exclude the IP address of the TLS endpoint from all Split Tunnel configurations.
+WARP will automatically exclude the TLS endpoint from all device profiles.
 This prevents remote users from accessing the endpoint through the WARP tunnel on any port.
+If a device profile uses Split Tunnels in Include mode, make sure that the Split Tunnel entries do not contain the TLS endpoint IP address; otherwise, the entire IP range will be excluded from the WARP tunnel.

 4. Configure device profile